-MeV is due to the multiple $\gamma$ 's released from a $^{208}$ Tl decay.
-Limited by the huge computing resources required to simulate enough $^{208}$ Tl decays in the PMT glass, an extrapolation method is used to estimate its contribution in the region of spherical radius less than 15 m based on the simulated results in the outer region.
-According to the simulation results, an energy dependent fiducial volume (FV) cut, in terms of the reconstructed radial position (r) in the spherical coordinate system, is designed as:
+With the measured radioactivity values, a simulation is performed to obtain the external $\gamma$ deposited energy spectrum in the LS, as shown in Fig. 7.
+Tl decays in the PMT glass and in the SS rings of the acrylic nodes dominate the external background, which is responsible for the peak at 2.6 MeV.
+The continuous part from 2.6 to 3.5 MeV is due to the multiple $\gamma$ releases from a Tl decay.
+Limited by the huge computing resources required to simulate a sufficient number of Tl decays in the PMT glass, an extrapolation method is used to estimate its contribution in the region with a spherical radius of less than 15 m, based on the simulated results in the outer region.
+According to the simulation results, an energy dependent fiducial volume (FV) cut, in terms of the reconstructed radial position (r) in the spherical coordinate system, is designed as follows:

-- $2 < E{vis} \le 3$ MeV, r < 13 m, 7.9 kt target mass; - $3 < E{vis} \le 5 \text{ MeV}$ , r < 15 m, 12.2 kt target mass; - $E{vis} > 5$ MeV, r < 16.5 m, 16.2 kt target mass.
+- $2 < E{vis} \leq 3$ MeV, r < 13 m, 7.9 kt target mass; - $3 < E{vis} \le 5$ MeV, r < 15 m, 12.2 kt target mass; - $E{vis} > 5$ MeV, r < 16.5 m, 16.2 kt target mass.

-In this way the external radioactivity background is suppressed to less than 0.5% compared to signals in the whole energy range, while the signal statistic is maximized at high energies.
+In this way, the external radioactivity background is suppressed to less than 0.5% compared with the signals in the entire energy range, while the signal statistics are maximized at high energies.

-In addition to the decays of natural radioactive isotopes, another important source of high energy $\gamma$ 's is the $(n, \gamma)$ reaction in rock, PMT glass, and the SS structure [23, 40].
-Neutrons mainly come from the $(\alpha, n)$ reaction and the spontaneous fission of U, and are named as radiogenic neutrons.
+In addition to the decays of natural radioactive isotopes, another important source of high energy $\gamma$ is the $(n, \gamma)$ reaction in rocks, PMT glass, and the SS structure [23, 40].
+Neutrons primarily come from the $(\alpha, n)$ reaction and the spontaneous fission of U; these are denoted as radiogenic neutrons.
 The neutron fluxes and spectra are calculated using the neutron yields from Refs.
 [23, 41] and the measured radioactivity levels.
-Then the simulation is performed to account for the neutron transportation and capture, high energy $\gamma$ release and energy deposit.
-In the FV of r < 16.5 m, this radiogenic neutron background contribution is found to be less than 0.001 per day and can be neglected.
+Then, the simulation is performed to account for the neutron transportation and capture, high energy $\gamma$ release, and energy deposition.
+In the FV of r < 16.5 m, this radiogenic neut-